 Public Charter Schools

-Senate Bill 75, signed into law by Governor Ehrlich, provides for public charter schools in Maryland.
+The Public Charter School Improvement Act of 2015, signed by Governor Hogan and effective June 1, 2015, continues to provide for public charter schools in Maryland, while altering pre-existing requirements and establishing new ones.
+Options for targeting specified student populations when making student placements at a public charter school are now reflected in the law.
 Public school staff, parents or guardians of public school students, nonsectarian, nonprofit entities, or nonsectarian institutions of higher education in the State can apply to establish a public charter school.

 Private, parochial, or home schools are not eligible to become a public charter school.
 Public charter schools must be nonsectarian and open to all students on a space-available basis.
 Public charter schools cannot discriminate in their enrollment policies or charge tuition to students and must comply with all applicable health and safety laws.